slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'One of the counterintuitive things that I've learned is that procrastination is often a side-effect of perfectionism.' -- bane_HN*

 Strive for excellence, not for perfection.
+From good enough you can derive success.
 Try to see yourself as a doist, not a perfectionist.
 This is liberating.

 > *'Think of your life merely as a long sequence of actions and decisions.
 If you’re like most people, many of these actions and decisions are sub-optimal.
 And what most of us mean when we say we’d like to “change” ourselves is simply that we’d like to make slightly more optimal actions and decisions.
 Keep your “self” out of your decisions, because most likely, it’s not about “you”.
 Simply ask yourself, “Is this a good thing to do?”
 Yes?
 Then go do it.' -- Mark Manson*

-> *'From good enough you can derive success.'*

 > *'Perfectionism doesn’t make you feel perfect; it makes you feel inadequate.' -- Maria Shriver*

+> *'No one in the brief history of computing has ever written a piece of perfect software.
+It’s unlikely that you’ll be the first.' -- Andy Hunt*

+> *'The important work of moving the world forward does not wait to be done by perfect men.' -- George Eliot*

 <!--
 > *'The more something threatens your identity, the more you will avoid it.' -- Manson’s Law of Avoidance*
-> *'No one in the brief history of computing has ever written a piece of perfect software.
-It’s unlikely that you’ll be the first.' -- Andy Hunt*
 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*
-> *'The important work of moving the world forward does not wait to be done by perfect men.' -- George Eliot* -->
+-->